The Care Act will help to make care and support more consistent across the country.

 Needs and eligibility

-For the first time, there will be a national level of care and support needs that all councils will consider when we assess what help we can give to you.
+There will be a national level of care and support needs that all councils will consider when we assess what help we can give to you.
 This may result in you being eligible for care and support, and will make it easier for you to plan for the future.

 Whatever your level of need, we will be able to put you in touch with the right organisation to support your wellbeing and help you remain independent for longer.